spraakbanken/swell-project/Pseudonymization_guidelines.md

 ---

   * Pseudonymization:
-      - Replace all with url.com
+      - Replace all with: url.com

 ---
 ### 10. Social security numbers < personid_nr  >
 ---

   * Pseudonymization:
-      - Replace each number with 123456-0000 (and keep the delimiter (-) )
+      - Replace each number with: 123456-0000 (and keep the delimiter (-) )

 ---
 ### 11. Account numbers < account_nr >